tommyguo/blogg/README.md

 ### Transfer files to your VM:

 You'll need to transfer all the code in `blogg` over to your VM.
 There are a couple of ways to do this.
 You could push your code to Github and then download the code on your VM.
 If you do this, remember to rerun `npm install` as well as transfer over your `.env` file, which won't be tracked by git.
 Other options are listed in [cloud.google.com/compute/docs/instances/transfer-files](https://cloud.google.com/compute/docs/instances/transfer-files).
+Personally, using `scp` has worked great for me.

 ### Build the web app in prod mode:
-Once you've transferred all the code to your VM, head over to `blogg` on your VM and run:
+Once you've transferred all the code to your VM, head over to the `blogg` repo on your VM and run:

     npm run buildProd

 ### Run the web app:
-Now that it's finished building, you can run the server code:
+Once it's finished building, you can run the server code:

     sudo npm start